elastic/cloud-on-k8s/docs/quickstart.md

 ## Upgrade your deployment

 We can easily apply any modification to the original cluster specification.
-The operator will ensure changes are applied to the existing cluster while avoiding downtime.
+The operator makes sure that changes are applied to the existing cluster, avoiding downtime.

-Let's grow the cluster to 3 nodes:
+Grow the cluster to 3 nodes:

 ```bash
 cat <<EOF | kubectl apply -f -